 This book’s first words are: ‘At 3 a.m. on 14 May 1940, events at Château des Bondons, headquarters of the French Commander-in-Chief of the North-East Front, were unfolding, which, if observed by a British general, would have made his blood run cold.
 Just four days after the German attack on France, Belgium and Holland had commenced, the French commander, General Alphonse Georges, who was supposed to be leading French, Belgian and British troops into battle, had broken down and was crying…’ Click here to read more

-Hugh's first history book, Enigma: The Battle For The Code, was Number 1 in The Sunday Times list of history book bestsellers during the year in which the paperback was published.
-A special 70th Anniversary edition, published in 2011, contains fascinating new material, not in the original version.
-Click here to read what the critics said about this book
+Hugh's first history book, Enigma: The Battle For The Code, was Number 1 in The Sunday Times annual list of history book bestsellers during the year in which the paperback was published.
+A special 75th Anniversary edition, published in 2017, contains fascinating new material, not in the original version.
+Click here to read what the critics said about this book.

 This book’s first words are: ‘I was standing in the middle of a clearing in a pine forest just outside Berlin when I realized I must have found what I had been seeking.
 For months I had been hunting for some concrete evidence about the Enigma spy, Hans Thilo Schmidt…Now I was almost sure that I had literally stumbled upon his last resting place…’ Click here to read more